Holidays

 3. New Year’s Eve Event With Reservations

-Overview: Rather than raucous parties, some restaurants create tamer New Year’s Eve events for diners.
-These typically involve a prix-fixe menu, specialty cocktails and complimentary champagne to join in on a collective midnight toast.
-The restaurant books the same tables they would on a normal night, except they only seat reservations rather than walk-ins.
+Overview: These typically involve a prix-fixe menu, specialty cocktails, and complimentary champagne to join in on a collective midnight toast.

 Benefits: New Year’s Eve event reservations benefit restaurants in a number of ways.
 First, they give operators a window into how many guests to expect for the evening.
-Plus, with platforms like Resy, restaurants are given important allergy and dietary information per guest prior to the event, which streamlines kitchen operations.
+Plus, restaurants can collect important allergy and dietary information per guest prior to the event, which streamlines kitchen operations.
 Second, reservations allow operators to prepare the appropriate amount of supplies needed and schedule staff so that the event runs as smoothly as possible.

 4. New Year’s Eve Ticketed Event

-Overview: Ticketed events are similar to reservation events, but differ because tickets are paid for in advance, while reservations are typically free to book upfront.
-Tickets can be sold in-person or through online restaurant ticketing, the latter of which is important because it opens the door to email, social and other digital marketing tactics,
+Overview: Ticketed events are similar to reservation events.
+Tickets can be sold in-person or through online restaurant ticketing, the latter of which is important because it opens the door to email, social, and other digital marketing tactics.

-Benefits: Ticketed events are a great way for restaurants to collect upfront revenue, reduce the monetary risk of “no-shows” and obtain accurate guest lists that help prepare the event in advance, streamlining operations.
-Additionally, depending on how a restaurant runs its event, they are only constrained by the number of people they can fit — not the number of people they can sit.
-This means they can get more people through the door on a night where people tend to spend a lot of money.
+Benefits: Ticketed events are a great way for restaurants to collect upfront revenue, reduce the monetary risk of “no-shows,” and obtain accurate guest lists that help prepare the event in advance, streamlining operations.

 New Year’s Eve Restaurant Event Checklist

-Once a restaurant opens the idea of hosting a New Year’s Eve event, they must take a series of steps to ensure it goes off without a hitch.
-Having a well-thought-out planning process and checklist will help a restaurant check off to-do items and set them up for success.
+Once you’ve decided to host a New Year’s Eve event, follow these series of steps to ensure it goes off without a hitch.
+Having a well-thought-out planning process and checklist will help you check off to-do items and set you up for success.

-Before a restaurant can host a big New Year’s Eve bash, it must begin the planning process.
-The first step is deciding what type of event to host, determining what the theme will be (if there is one) and developing the appropriate assets for that theme.
+The first step is deciding what type of event to host, determining what the theme will be (if there is one), and developing the appropriate assets for that theme.

-Determine The Event Theme and Name: A good party needs a theme.
-Whether it’s roaring twenties, black-tie or a disco party, themes and dress codes add an air of intrigue and are just plain fun.
-Halifax, the restaurant at the W Hotel in Hoboken, New Jersey, is hosting a Masquerade Ball and asking guests to dress to impress in formal attire and masquerade masks.
+Determine the Event Theme and Name: A good party needs a theme.
+Whether it’s roaring twenties, black-tie, or a disco party, themes and dress codes add an air of intrigue and are just plain fun.
+For example, if you’re hosting a Masquerade Ball, ask guests to dress to impress in formal attire and masks.

 2. Plan Pre-Event Logistics

 The next line item in the planning process involves pre-event logistics.
-What type of menu will the restaurant serve?
+What type of menu will you serve?
 What will the menu consist of?
 How will the evening develop?
-These are all things to plan before a restaurant can start marketing its New Year’s Eve event.
+These are all things to plan before you can start marketing your New Year’s Eve event.

-Determine The Menu Type: When planning a New Year’s Eve dinner or event, restaurants must determine what type of menu they’ll serve.
-Namely, will they offer their regular food and drink menus or create special dishes for the evening?
+Determine the Menu Type: Will you offer your regular food and drink menus or create special dishes for the evening?
 The event type is most important in determining the menu type.
-For a full buyout, restaurants might elect to serve a catering-style menu, whereas a dinner event with reservations might call for a six-course prix-fixe dinner.
+For a full buyout, you might elect to serve a catering-style menu, whereas a dinner event with reservations might call for a six-course prix-fixe dinner.
 The latter is a popular choice for New Year’s Eve as it offers diners a unique opportunity to try a plethora of special dishes.

-Develop The Menu: Once a restaurant selects the type of menu it will serve, it must develop the dishes on that menu.
-New Year’s Eve is a night that people get dressed up and plan on spending money on good food and drinks.
-Therefore, restaurants can expect as much and serve dishes that diners are willing to splurge on.
-Special event menus can range from the unique to the opulent that are typically reserved for these special occasions — e.g. caviar, oysters, lobster, and filet mignon, all washed down with grand cru champagne.
+Develop the Menu: Special event menus can range from the unique to the opulent that are typically reserved for these special occasions — e.g. caviar, oysters, lobster, and filet mignon, all washed down with grand cru champagne.

 Food & Beverage Ordering: This is arguably the most vital step in the event planning process.
 What good is a party that runs out of food or drinks?
-Restaurants need to first consider the global supply chain issues plaguing the restaurant industry and beyond, which is driving up prices, from produce to meat and poultry.
-One way they can combat higher prices and ensure guests leave happy and well-fed is by being overtly precise with how much they order.
-Underordering or overordering can both lead to problems, from not having enough of a certain dish for guests or having excess inventory that serves no use and eventually goes bad.
+Underordering or overordering can both lead to problems, from not having enough of a certain dish for guests or having excess inventory.
+However, you should have a good sense of food and beverage volume thanks to pre-booked buyouts or number of tickets sold/reservations.

 Vendors and Entertainment: Plan on having entertainment for the evening?
 What about a photobooth for guests?
-Whether it’s a band, DJ, illusionist, photobooth or any act or vendor that fits the theme of the night, entertainment can elevate any New Year’s Eve party.
-Restaurants must seek out and book entertainment well in advance to secure their place in the evening’s lineup.
+Whether it’s a band, DJ, illusionist, photo booth, or any act or vendor that fits the theme of the night, entertainment can elevate any New Year’s Eve party.
+Book entertainment well in advance to secure their place in your evening’s lineup.
 Musical acts, in particular, require planning since you’ll want to include them in marketing materials, whereas something like a photo booth works as a pleasant surprise for partygoers.

-Party Supplies: Restaurants can — and should — have fun with their celebrations.
-For example, when the clock nears midnight, they can hand out party supplies like hats, streamers and noisemakers.
+Party Supplies: When the clock nears midnight, consider handing out party supplies like hats, streamers, and noisemakers.
 It’s a small touch, but party supplies like these add a fun and interactive element to the night’s events.

 4. Spread the Word

-At this point, a restaurant has determined its New Year’s Eve event type, set a theme, created a menu and planned the evening’s logistics.
-Now, they must spread the word about the awesome event they’re throwing.
-They can use several methods and channels to do this.
+At this point, you’ve determined your New Year’s Eve event type, set a theme, created a menu, and planned the evening’s logistics.
+Now, you must spread the word about the awesome event you’re throwing.
+There are several methods and channels to do this.

 Market to Diners On-Premises: Every diner in your restaurant is a potential New Year’s Eve guest, and you’ll never have their attention for longer than when they are dining on-premises.
 On-site marketing assets promoting the event will intrigue guests who think the ambiance would fit for their New Year’s Eve celebration.
 Where and how you distribute these assets depends on what type of restaurant you operate — a sports bar is more likely than a fine-dining restaurant to promote New Year’s Eve drink specials on bathroom posters — but every restaurant can and should find a brand-appropriate way to do this.

-Consider Non-Owned Marketing Channels: Websites, email, social media and the restaurant itself are all considered “owned” marketing channels: places the restaurant controls.
-There is also value in promoting the event on non-owned channels such as newspapers, local bloggers and even local Facebook groups.
-Not every restaurant can afford a PR company to help them land big press placements, but the internet is changing how people get information, and restaurants with smaller budgets can take advantage.
+Consider Non-Owned Marketing Channels: Websites, email, social media, and the restaurant itself are all considered “owned” marketing channels: places you control.
+There is also value in promoting the event on non-owned channels such as newspapers, local bloggers, and even local Facebook groups.
+Not every restaurant can afford a PR company to help them land big press placements, but restaurants with smaller budgets can take advantage of the long list of digital opportunities available today.

-Now that the event is being promoted across channels, and people are making reservations or purchasing tickets, restaurants have only a few more items to check off their to-do list.
+Once your event is being promoted across channels and people are making reservations or purchasing tickets, there are only a few more items to check off your to-do list.

-Review Bookings, Schedule Staff and Prep Accordingly: As restaurants approach the end of the year, they should check the books and note the number of reservations or tickets sold.
-From there, they can more accurately determine how much time is needed for preparing the front and back of house for the event.
-This includes food prep, decorating and scheduling staff.
+Review Bookings, Schedule Staff, and Prep Accordingly: As you approach the event, check the books and note the number of reservations or tickets sold.
+From there, you can more accurately determine how much time is needed for preparing the front and back of house for the event.
+This includes food prep, decorating, and scheduling staff.

-Plan For Any Last-Minute Changes: At this point, restaurants can feel good that all logistics and preparations are accounted for, but that doesn’t mean they’re set in stone.
+Anticipate Any Last-Minute Changes: At this point, you can feel good that all logistics and preparations are accounted for, but that doesn’t mean they’re set in stone.
 A good rule of thumb is to always expect the unexpected.
 Operators must stay on their toes and be prepared to pivot if the situation calls for it.
 This is a good mindset to take into the night of the party.

 Host a Brilliant New Year’s Eve Restaurant Event